javiersoriano/sentinel-training/Modules/Module-5-Hunting.md

 This module will guide you through a basic incident handling task in Azure Sentinel.
 This includes pivoting to hunting to collect additional evidence.

 #### Prerequisites
-This module assumes that you have completed LAB01-Setup part, as the data and the artifacts that we will be using in this module need to be deployed on your Azure Sentinel instance.
+This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as the data and the artifacts that we will be using in this module need to be deployed on your Azure Sentinel instance.

 ### Exercise 1: Acknowldge incident